 - Financing costs: If you buy a vacation home with a loan, you’ll be subject to current market interest rates.
 Monthly interest costs can be significant depending on your property value, down payment, interest rate, and points.

-- Rental income: Renting out the home using a service like Airbnb or Vrbo could earn you more than your expenses.
+- Rental income: Renting out the home using a service like Airbnb or VRBO could earn you more than your expenses.
 Rental demand, cleaning costs, and additional wear and tear influence whether renting is worthwhile and how much money you’ll make.

 More information here: